 You know that content marketing is a cheaper, more efficient way to reach your target audience than traditional advertising is these days.
-You might even already be blogging, posting to and producing helpful buying guides for your prospective customers.
+You might even already be blogging, posting to social media and producing helpful buying guides for your prospective customers.
 But if you're making these seven content marketing mistakes, you could be missing a huge chunk of your target audience — or worse, alienating those you do reach.

 Avoid these content marketing blunders like the plague…